 The following special conditions of use apply:

-Access to the departmental library via Building 2 and Building 3
+Access to the departmental library via Bulidling 2 and Building 3:

-Media with a red shelf mark, such as journals, cannot be borrowed.
-This also applies to holdings that are particularly worthy of protection for conservation reasons.
+Media marked with a red location mark, such as journals, cannot be borrowed.
+This also applies to items that require special protection for conservation reasons.

-A valid user card from the University Library or a student card from the current semester is required for borrowing.
+A valid library card or student ID for the current semester is required for borrowing items.

 A total of 170 study desks are available.
 There are eight research PCs with Internet access.
 116 study desks are equipped with sockets.
 A height-adjustable desk for ergonomic work can be find on the ground floor.